-Groper Creek is located 17km south of the sugar cane district of Home Hill in North Queensland.
-Following Heath's Creek being placed under council control in 1921 a petition by local residents convinced council to secure eight hectares beside Groper Creek from Samuel and Rose Seale in exchange for a similar parcel of land of the Heath Creek reserve adjoining the old wharf.
+Groper Creek is located 14km south of the sugar cane district of Home Hill in North Queensland.
+Following Heath's Creek being placed under council control in 1921 a petition by local residents convinced the powers that be to secure eight hectares beside Groper Creek from Samuel and Rose Searle in exchange for a similar parcel of land of the Heath Creek reserve adjoining the old wharf.
 Changing water flows made the old site of little use.
-Groper Creek was just a tidal inlet until the floods of 1918 made it one of the mouths of the the Burdekin River, one of the largest river systems in Queensland.
+Groper Creek was just a tidal inlet until the floods of 1918 made it one of the mouths of the Burdekin River, one of the largest river systems in Queensland.

 Why it's called Groper Creek....

 Groper Creek Park Layout (map varies slightly) - please note: "fishing huts"are privately owned.
 All sites are powered with unpowered also available.
 The Home Hill Boat Club also has two self-contained units for holiday rental.